 Points: Universal Bass Attractors

-Points extending into deeper water concentrate bass throughout the year.
-They funnel baitfish, provide ambush opportunities, and offer quick access to multiple depth ranges.
+Points extending into deeper water hold bass basically year-round.
+They funnel baitfish, create ambush lanes, and give fish quick access to multiple depth ranges.
+Main-lake points produce in summer and winter.
+Creek points fire up in spring and fall.

 Ledges and Drop-offs